Entering Data into Tables

 The following sections explain how to perform cursor-independent operations and update and delete using cursors.

-The SQL statements CALL, INSERT, DELETE and UPDATE, as well user-defined function invocations, embedded in application programs operate on a set of rows in a table or view in exactly the same way as in interactive SQL.
+UPDATE, as well user-defined function invocations, embedded in application programs operate on a set of rows in a table or view in exactly the same way as in interactive SQL.

 Host variables may be used in the statements to supply values or set search conditions.
 Host variables may be used as routine parameters.

 Examples:EXEC SQL INSERT INTO mimer_store.items(item_id, product_id, format_id, release_date, price, stock, reorder_level, ean_code, producer_id) VALUES (CURRENT_VALUE OF mimer_store.item_id_seq, :product_id, :format_id, mimer_store.cast_to_date(:book_release_date), :book_price, :book_stock, :book_reorder_level, (:ean * 10) + mimer_store.ean_check_digit(:ean), producer_id);

 From the standpoint of the application program, each statement is a single indivisible operation, regardless of how many columns and rows are affected.

 DELETE CURRENTstatements, see the Mimer SQL Reference Manual, SQL Statement Descriptions, for the syntax description, allow update and delete operations respectively, to be controlled on a row-by-row basis from an application program.
 These statements operate through cursors, which are declared and opened as described above for

 These statements operate on the current row of the cursor referenced in the statement.
 If there is no current row, e.g. the cursor has been opened but not yet positioned with a